Methodology

 Countries with material exposure

 >5% import dependency threshold.
-Includes China, Japan, South Korea, India, Taiwan
+Includes China, India, Japan, South Korea, Taiwan, Thailand, Vietnam

 +4days avg